robinweser/react-look/README.md

 ### Component-scoped
 It encourages you to define your styles scoped to your Component which helps to improve your app structure and keeps together all Component-relevant data.<br>It also avoids specificity or namespacing conflicts and eliminates dead code this it get's never applied to your DOM actively.

-### Seperation of Concerns
+### Separation of Concerns
 Look tries to keep your `render` function clean of validations such as `this.state.checked && styles.checked` which often gets encouraged by other styling library.
-This keeps some kind of component-based seperation of concerns as long as your state **only** exists to change styles.
+This keeps some kind of component-based separation of concerns as long as your state **only** exists to change styles.

 > **Warning:** Avoid using stateful conditions with data-sensitive states as this would mix logic and styles.